MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/remote-desktop/virtualization-hosts.md

 -   **Resources: TDR timeouts per GPU engine** Count of TDR timeouts that have occurred per GPU engine on the virtual machine

-In addition to the RemoteFX virtual GPU performance counters, you can also measure the GPU utilization by using Process Explorer, which shows video memory usage and the GPU utilization.
+In addition to the RemoteFX vGPU performance counters, you can also measure the GPU utilization by using Process Explorer, which shows video memory usage and the GPU utilization.

 ## Performance optimizations